James Goldston

 James Goldston (born 19 June 1968) is a British-American journalist, media executive, and former president of ABC News.
 In 2023, he joined Candle Media as head of its new nonfiction and documentary projects production studio.

 Early life

 Goldston grew up in Heston, a suburb of Hounslow, West London.
-His mother Jill Goldston was a professional movie and TV extra (a 2022 documentary short about her film career by Anthony Ing titled Jill, Uncredited was constructed from excerpted clips ranging from The Elephant Man to Mr. Bean).
+His mother Jill Goldston was a professional movie and TV extra.
+Anthony Ing a directed a 2022 short documentary about her career titled Jill, Uncredited.
+It was constructed from excerpted clips ranging from films including The Elephant Man and Mr. Bean.
 He recalls as a child being taken to a shooting for a James Bond film, in which he made an appearance.

 Early career

 Goldston was the first in his family to go to university, where he studied philosophy, politics and economics at Jesus College, Oxford.

-He then attended the Cardiff School of Journalism where he was trained by academics including British newspaper editor Sir David English, graduating in 1991 with a PgDip Journalism qualification.
+He then attended the Cardiff School of Journalism where he was trained by academics including British newspaper editor David English, graduating in 1991 with a PgDip Journalism qualification.

 He began his career during work experience at the Richmond and Twickenham Times, followed by roles at The Surrey Herald and Legal Business.